AliciaDLove1/Alicia-Love-ML-Course-/README.md

 # Alicia-Love-ML-Course-6262-21488-ITAI-1371

-I am a student majoring in Artifical Intelligence and Robotics acquiring my A.A.S.
-I am acquiring degree to remain relevant and acquire a job in this field.
-As I
+About Me
+I am a project management professional transitioning into the world of data engineering and database development.
+What began as a curiosity about Oracle SQL and advanced Excel quickly evolved into a deep appreciation for how data is extracted, transformed, and loaded to create meaningful information.
+The logic, structure, and problem solving involved in preparing data feels like working through a complex equation—challenging, creative, and incredibly rewarding.
+My academic journey expanded when I enrolled in Houston Community College’s Artificial Intelligence and Robotics program, a pilot pathway that builds from an A.A.S. to a bachelor’s degree.
+My early coursework, Database Theory and Design, Introduction to Machine Learning, and Artificial Intelligence History, gave me a strong foundation in database modeling, SQL (DDL/DML), PL/SQL concepts, supervised and unsupervised learning, feature engineering, algorithm selection, neural networks, and AI platforms.
+These courses strengthened my technical thinking and reinforced my passion for data driven problem solving.
+Learning Python and working through hands on exercises in exploratory data analysis (EDA) opened new doors for me.
+I discovered how much I enjoy cleaning data, identifying anomalies, ensuring data integrity, and conceptualizing solutions that support real world applications.

-My profession is a project manager acquired from Project Management Institution in 2016.
-Currently I hold a Bachelor in Business Administration in Accounting.
-Also, I earned my MBA in Global Business Administration at University of Houston-Victoria.
+Professionally, I bring the discipline and leadership of a certified Project Management Professional (PMP), earned in 2016.
+I hold a Bachelor of Business Administration in Accounting and an MBA in Global Business Administration from the University of Houston–Victoria.
+My background in operations, analytics, and project leadership complement my growing technical expertise, allowing me to bridge business needs with data centric solutions.
+I am committed to continuous learning, technical excellence, and building a career that blends analytical thinking, structured problem solving, and the transformative power of data.